ka5p3rr/MScDissertation/README.md

 gmake: *** [Makefile:74: test] Error 8
 ```

+In summary, the code contained a check for an array index.
+The check is tested each loop iteration, but only after accessing the array already.
+Ultimately, resulting in buffer over-read of the last index, which is out of the bounds of the buffer.

-Running the failing test individually results in a `In-address space security exception (core dumped)` error.
-Caused by a flipped `&&` condition of an array index.
-More detail provided [here](https://github.com/kuba--/zip/issues/270).
+Running the failing test individually results in a `In-address space security exception (core dumped)` error, which are caused by a flipped `&&` condition of an array index.
+More detail is provided in the issue filed in the original repository description here [issue](https://github.com/kuba--/zip/issues/270).

+Ruize and I found the bug through different means, we updated each other on the issue and collaborated on finding a fix.
+The fix has now been upstreamed to the original repository.
+Testing the new release on Morello all tests now pass successfully.

 - [zip](https://github.com/kuba--/zip), "This is done by hacking awesome [miniz](https://github.com/richgel999/miniz) library and layering functions on top of the miniz v2.2.0 API."